Sie sind hier: Startseite Student Projects

 Vision Transformers for efficient policy learning

-Description Learning policies from raw videos is often infeasible in real world robotics, as current approaches require large amounts of training data.
+Description Learning strategies from raw videos is often infeasible in real world robotics, as current approaches require large amounts of training data.
 Extracting object keypoints, can make training significantly faster, unlocking a plethora of interesting tasks.
 However, they currently require specialized pretraining.

 Using vision transformers can remove the need for specialized training and thus make the technique widely available.